-Separation and divorce: your child’s feelings
+Separation or divorce: teenage feelings

-All children will take time to adjust and work through their feelings and concerns.
+All children take time to adjust and work through their feelings and concerns.

-Helping your child through separation and divorce
+Helping teenagers through separation and divorce

 Explaining the situation